Are you a BCBA or an RBT? Join The New Golden Steps ABA Fellowship Program

 ABA Therapy for Special Needs

 ABA (Applied Behavior Analysis) therapy is widely recognized as an effective approach for individuals with autism spectrum disorder (ASD).
 This evidence-based treatment emphasizes the application of techniques and principles of behavior to bring about meaningful changes in behavior.
+Developed in the 1960s by psychologist Ole Ivar Lovaas, ABA has since become a cornerstone in autism intervention.

 Key Principles of ABA Therapy